ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 '''''''''''''''''

-All crops must meet the following requirements between the minimum planting date and the maximum planting date (for northern hemisphere) in :numref:`Table Crop phenology parameters`:
+All crops must meet the following requirements between the minimum planting date and the maximum planting date (for the northern hemisphere) in :numref:`Table Crop phenology parameters`:

 .. math::
    :label: 25.1